 If I Was Sentenced to a Facility Under an Insanity Defense, When Can I Leave?

-If you committed a crime and are found not guilty by the reason of insanity, the court will have you committed to a mental health facility rather than issuing the prison sentence you would have received without the insanity defense.
+If you commit a crime and are found not guilty by reason of insanity, the court will commit you to a mental health facility rather than imposing the prison sentence you would have received without the insanity defense.
 The commitment is intended to offer you rehabilitation and to protect society from additional harm.

 Under this commitment, you cannot leave the mental health facility on your own.
 Your release will come if and when:

-- Doctors determine out-patient treatment would best serve your needs
+- Doctors decide that outpatient treatment would best serve your needs.

 A Mental Health Attorney Can Help You

 It is important to know and protect your rights as a mental health patient.
 However, navigating mental health laws and understanding those rights is extremely challenging, especially in high-stress situations.
-Fortunately, you have access to an experienced, compassionate mental health lawyer who can handle these challenges for you and pursue outcomes that serve your needs and uphold your rights.
+Our team at Simmrin Law Group cares for you, and we can help you through the process.

 You do not have to fight alone.
-We are here for you.
+We are here for you; contact us today.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form